metamn/react-i18n-routes/README.md

 ### Single responsibility principle

-- Components are responsible to localize themselves and declare their route needs
+Components are responsible to localize themselves and declare their route needs.